stratosonde/docs/_posts/2025-11-23-htc1015-lto-temperature-characterization.md

 ## The 2S + Supercapacitor + Buck Architecture Solution

-The StratoSonde power architecture confronts the catastrophic cold performance head-on with a three-layer strategy:
+The Stratosonde power architecture confronts the catastrophic cold performance head-on with a three-layer strategy:

 ### Layer 1: 2S Battery Configuration